Jennie-igans/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-creates a script that lists environment variables
+a script that lists environment and function